brianlmerritt/scaffold_me/README.md

 Instead of wrestling with complex templates or boilerplate generators, just describe your project in plain English.
 Scaffold Me uses Claude Code to understand your requirements and build the entire project structure, complete with modern best practices and development tools.

+## Warning!!

+Scaffold Me makes changes on the computer you run this on.
+It **should** restrict itself to the project folder, but that is not guaranteed.
+Anthropic have really good documentation [here](https://docs.anthropic.com/en/docs/claude-code/overview).

 ## Quick Start

 ### 1. Prerequisites